 Share the Easter holiday with your child, and practice skills they are learning in our program.

-Easter preschool crafts are about leaning and getting them to participate.
+Easter preschool crafts are about learning and getting them to participate.

 Early preschool age practicing letters and sound recognition can be fun.